Ippei & Dan... How the fuck did these 2 meet and end up working together?

 If you do what's easy today, you'll live a hard, miserable life.

-But if you do what's most uncomfortable for you today, you'll live a better, abundant life.
+But if you do what's most uncomfortable for you today but things that'll drive your business forward, you'll live a better, abundant life.

 Even the greatest batter on earth gets hits averaging .355 which means they're all striking out more often than not.